7wei/shareuhack/_posts/learn-to-financial-freedom-from-amazon-bestsellers/index.en-SG.md

   ]
 ---

-Instead of discussing the Holy Grail of Wealth Freedom, this article summarises the key messages from several reputable authors of Amazon’s finance bestsellers, hope it will provide us with a more stable concept of financial management and the path to financial freedom.
+Instead of discussing the Holy Grail of Wealth Freedom, this article summarises the key messages from several reputable authors of Amazon’s investment bestsellers, hope it will provide us with a more stable concept of financial management and the path to financial freedom.

 ## The Total Money Makeover: A Proven Plan for Financial Fitness